sci2pro/wowdata/README.md

 ## **Open Source, Unapologetically**

-WowData is open source by principle, not convenience.
+WowData™ is open source by principle, not convenience.

 We believe that tools shaping how people think about data must be: